GooTechnologies/goojs/tools/modoc/README.md

 ###Writing jsdoc

 The jsdoc extractor (*extractor.js*) can figure out what the constructor of a class is by searching for a function with the same name as the file name.
-It sound very specific but 99% of engine classes match this criteria (the exception is *SystemBus* which will have to be documented with `@target-class`).
+It sound very specific but 99% of engine classes match this criteria (the exception is *SystemBus* which is documented using `@target-class`).

 The extractor can figure out what members do instances of classes have by looking for assignments to `this` in the constructor of a class.